magcius/mpdsetup/README.rst

 * ``{}``, ``[]`` are included as well as parens as some shells take any of those three as special characters.
 * Same with ``and`` and ``or``.
-* '==' is a strict match.
+* '==' is a strict, case-sensitive match.
-* '=i=' is a case-insensitive but full match.
 * 'like' checks for a substring of the full value in the database.
   For instance, if the database contains "The Beatles" and you do "like Beatles", it will match.
-If the database contains "Beatles" and you do "like The Beatles", it will not match.
+If the database contains "Beatles" and you do "like The Beatles", it will not match. 'like' is case- insensitive.
 * Tag collections allow you do things like:
-  ``%artist% and %album% like "Gabe Dixon"``, which means that both the artist and the album must contain the substring "Gabe Dixon". %tag% or %tag% matches for either.
+  ``%artist% and %album% like "Gabe Dixon"``, which means that both the artist and the album must contain the substring "Gabe Dixon". %tag1% or %tag2% matches for either.

 Query Examples
 --------------

 * ``%artist% like Beatles and [%title% or %album% like "Let It Be"]``
-* ``%file% like "Video Game OST" and&nbsp;%artist% == "Lisa Miskovsky"``
+* ``%file% like "Video Game OST" and %artist% == "Lisa Miskovsky"``
 * ``%genre% like Rock or %genre% like Pop``